mxagar/tool_guides/llms/README.md

 # Install/activate a basic environment
 conda env create -f conda.yaml conda activate llms

+# If you extend the YAML list, update the environment
+conda env update --name llms --file conda.yaml --prune
 ```

 I will add the required dependencied to the YAML as the repository evolves.